azadbolour/boardgame/scala-server/NOTES.md

   What if you are defining a function (not a method - def is always a method) that takes a no-arg function.
 Will call-by-name extend to that as well?
   TODO.
 Create examples.

+  From the docs:

+  def whileLoop(condition: => Boolean)(body: => Unit): Unit =
+    if (condition) {
+          body
+          whileLoop(condition)(body)
+    }

+- Note that call by name parameters are a totally different animal from 0-argument function parameters.
+Even though internally the call by name parameter gets translated into a 0-argument function that is called when used in the body of the callee, in the surface language there are subtle differences between the two.

+  If you are passing blocks, just use call by name.
+The only time when you need to pass a surface 0-argument function, is if it is already defined, not an anonymous block.
+In that case, make sure you use f() in the callee to call it.
+Just f means the function itself in this case.

 - In tests the application.conf in test resources is the first one on classpath, and only it gets used.